 Stations offering E85 continue to increase across the nation.
-At the end of 2007, more than 1,300 stations in at least 45 states sold E85.
-To find E85 stations throughout the country, check out the Alternative Fuel Station Locator at www.eere.energy.gov/afdc/fuels/ethanol_locations.html, a database maintained by the AFDC.
+As of January 2010, more than 1,900 stations in 44 states sold E85.
+To find E85 stations throughout the country, check out the Alternative Fuel Station Locator at www.afdc.energy.gov/stations, a database maintained by the AFDC.
 This easy-to-use database allows users to plot routes either across town or across the nation, showing E85 stations along the way.